dgatf/sct101ctm/README.md

 Esc Ctrl+AltGr+

 Touchscreen scrolling in Firefox doesn't work.
-To fix this add to /etc/security/pam_env.conf:
+To fix this add to the file `/etc/security/pam_env.conf`:

 `MOZ_USE_XINPUT2 DEFAULT=1`